When is the 2019 Masters?

 The Champions Dinner is held on the Tuesday night of Masters week, and is only open to previous Masters Champions.
 It was started in 1952 by Ben Hogan, and tradition dictates that each champion sets the menu for the first Champions Dinner after their win.
-Sergio Garcia has yet to confirm the meal he'll be serving in 2018.
+Patrick Reed is yet to announce his menu.
 You can find a full list of Champions Dinners from the last 26 years here...

 Who is the youngest player to ever play in the Masters?